Nonlocality in Continuous-Variable Quantum Networks: Introduction

 \section{Introduction}

-Quantum nonlocality, epitomized by violations of Bell inequalities~\cite{Bellpaper}, not only challenges classical notions of local realism~\cite{epr}, but also provides a crucial resource for a wide range of quantum information processing tasks~\cite{Rev1, Rev2}, including device-independent protocols~\cite{mckague, mckague12, supicrev, goswami2018, Bian2020}, quantum cryptography~\cite{acin07,Farkas2024,QCrev,Gras2021}, communication complexity~\cite{burnum,burnum1}, and randomness certification~\cite{Piro2010,Acin2012,Pivo2015}.
-Over the past decades, substantial experimental progress has turned what was once a purely foundational question into a practical toolkit.
-Loophole-free Bell tests have been realized across diverse physical platforms~\cite{Shalm2015, giustina2013, Hensen2015, Zhong2019, Shin2019}, including long-distance optical implementations over telecom networks~\cite{3gisin17, 4gisin17}.
-These advancements not only reinforce the foundational implications of quantum theory, but also propel the development of long-distance secure communication protocols.
+Quantum nonlocality, manifested through violations of Bell inequalities~\cite{Bellpaper}, contradicts the classical notion of local realism~\cite{epr} and lies at the heart of quantum information science~\cite{Rev2}.
+Beyond its foundational significance, nonlocality enables practical tasks such as device-independent protocols~\cite{mckague, mckague12, supicrev, goswami2018, Bian2020}, quantum cryptography~\cite{acin07, Farkas2024, QCrev, Gras2021}, communication complexity~\cite{Rev1}, and randomness certification~\cite{Piro2010, Acin2012}.
+Rapid experimental progress has turned nonlocality into a reliable resource, with loophole-free demonstrations achieved on multiple platforms, including long-distance optical implementations on telecom networks~\cite{Shalm2015, giustina2013, Hensen2015, Zhong2019, Shin2019, 3gisin17, 4gisin17}.
+Alongside these developments, nonlocality in continuous-variable (CV) systems remains as an active area of research~\cite{Braunstein2005, Adesso2014, adhikari2008, adhikari2009, chowdhury2013, chowdhury2014}.
+CV systems are especially attractive due to their natural implementation in quantum optics~\cite{agarwal_book, gerry_book,leibfried1996experimental, smithey1993measurement}.

-From the early days of the EPR paradox~\cite{epr} to more recent theoretical and experimental advances~\cite{Braunstein2005, Adesso2014, adhikari2008, chowdhury2013, chowdhury2014, chowdhury2015}, nonlocality in CV systems has remained a vibrant area of research.
-The CV framework, grounded in the infinite-dimensional Hilbert space of quantum harmonic oscillators, offers numerous practical and theoretical advantages.
-Notably, its natural compatibility with quantum optical implementations ~\cite{agarwal_book, gerry_book}, where quadrature variables can be efficiently measured via homodyne detection~\cite{leibfried1996experimental, smithey1993measurement}.
-CV systems offer practical advantages in this regard.
-Unlike certain DV protocols, which often suffer from probabilistic generation, CV systems allow near-deterministic generation of entangled states through nonlinear optical processes, with imperfections mainly arising from limited squeezing due to laser power constraints~\cite{northup2014quantum}.